Makmarova/DQE_int/Robotframework/README.md

 add some commands to the script of starting your test cases.

 ## Test results on report portal
-All results after running the robot task.robot command are in log.html and report.html with detailed results of the test cases.
+All results after running the robot tests\task.robot command are in log.html and report.html with detailed results of the test cases.